VideojogosLusofona/color-shape-links-ai-competition/README.md

 * The Markdown-formatted report in the `README.md` file.
 * *(Optional)* Images used in the report.

-A discussion will be performed on January 8, during class, as well as the tournament referred in the previous section.
+A discussion will be performed on January 8, during class, as well as the two tournaments referred in the previous section.

 ## Academic honesty